avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-arduino-uno-q-workshop/README.md

 ## 1. Introduction
-This workshop guide provides step-by-step instructions to set up the Arduino Uno Q hardware and integrate it with /IOTCONNECT, Avnet's robust IoT platform to run IoT-connected Arduino App Lab demos.
+This workshop guide provides step-by-step instructions to set up the Arduino Uno Q hardware and integrate it with /IOTCONNECT, Avnet's robust IoT platform, to run an Arduino App Lab demo for AI Object Detection.
+With some simple changes, a variety of other App Lab Demo can be used as well.

 ## 2. Requirements
 This guide has been written and tested to work on a Windows 10/11 PC to reach the widest audience.